dkowitz/LowCal-Code/docs/cli/commands.md

 - **`/auth`**
   - **Description:** Open a dialog that lets you change the authentication method.

+  Extended behavior:

+  The `/auth` dialog now supports four built-in provider options:

+  1. QWEN OAuth — recommended; performs device/browser OAuth and manages tokens automatically.
+  2. OpenRouter — for OpenAI-compatible hosted endpoints.
+Selecting this will pre-populate the provider's base URL and prompt you to enter an API key.
+  3. LM Studio — for local LM Studio instances.
+Selecting this will pre-populate the LM Studio base URL and provide a dummy API key (local models typically don't require a real API key).
+  4. OpenAI — the classic OpenAI-compatible flow.
+Selecting this will prompt you for an API key, a base URL, and (optionally) a model.

+  After selecting OpenRouter or LM Studio, the CLI will fetch available models from the provider's `/v1/models` endpoint and open the model selection dialog.
+You can also open the model selection directly with the standalone `/model` command (see below).

+  Notes on behavior:
+  - When the CLI fetches available models it polls the provider's `/v1/models` endpoint (with a small timeout).
+If the provider responds, you'll be shown a list of models to choose from.
+  - When you select a new model, any previously loaded model is unloaded first.
+The CLI then loads the new model and sends a small warm-up query to the model to reduce first-request latency.
+  - LM Studio selections will have a pre-filled, dummy API key to simplify local development.

 - **`/approval-mode`**
   - **Description:** Change the approval mode for tool usage.
   - **Usage:** `/approval-mode [mode] [--session|--project|--user]`